 Think of how Netflix™ or other streaming services get you to click on content offerings.
 They look at what you watch, what you click on, and what you scroll past.
-They’ve built an algorithm based on consumer data to give you what you need or are most likely to respond to.
+They’ve built an algorithm that tracks increasing customer engagement, giving you the content you’re most likely to respond to.

-Marketplace uses mobility data to continuously connect publishers and brands with their audiences based on their behavior and context and allows insurers to target the right drivers and improve their customer lifetime value.
+Arity Marketplace uses transportation data to continuously connect publishers and brands with their audiences based on their behavior and context.
+This allows insurers to target the right drivers and improve their customer lifetime value.

 Embedded software in these apps can serve up insurance offers based on the data the app collects, such as mileage or driving habits.
 This personalizes the quote and simplifies the process, which saves the consumer time.